rickithadi/jekyll-netlify-boilerplate/_posts/2023-06-25-setting-up-payments-with-durianpay.md

 ">

 </p>
-According to Durianpay, setting up webhook a is an optional step, but I highly recommend it.
+According to Durianpay, setting up a webhook is an optional step.
+I highly recommend it.
 Although it does not fix the refresh, it ensures logic is fired on your backend once payments and/or orders are completed regardless of client status.

 - Set up your webhook URL on Durianpay dashboard.
 Listen to `order.completed` event